apache/activemq-artemis/docs/user-manual/en/config-reload.md

    * OFF (DEFAULT) - will not remove upon config reload.
    * FORCE - will remove the queue upon config reload, even if messages remains, losing the messages in the queue.

+* config-delete-diverts
+   * OFF (DEFAULT) - will not remove upon config reload.
+   * FORCE - will remove the queue upon config reload, even if messages remains, losing the messages in the queue.

 By default both settings are OFF as such address & queues won't be removed upon reload, given the risk of losing messages.